 Tombi has a slender body with a square and narrow head; her even tusks curve inward.
 Less social than other members of the herd; she is a very calm and stable elephant for her keepers to work with.

 Tombi is not blood related to any elephant in the herd, but she acts as an aunt to many of our elephant calves.
 Guests often get the chance to meet Tombi up close during behind-the-scenes demonstrations, like animal art adventures.

-Ivory became the second African elephant in history to successfully conceive and give birth via artificial insemination when Zahara was born.
-Zahara was named in a contest with the Zoo, the Indianapolis Star and WTHR-TV.
+Born to mom Ivory through artificial insemination, Zahara was named in a contest with the Zoo, the Indianapolis Star and WTHR-TV.

 Look no further.
 Connect with our amazing animals and learn about the wild places they come from.